zvada/technology/docs/software/markdown-migration.md

 Automatic TWiki conversion
 --------------------------

+!!! note
+    If you are only archiving the documents, skip to this [section](#archiving-documents).

 Choose one of the following methods for converting TWiki documents:

 - Using our own [docker conversion image](#using-docker) (recommended)